LukePrior/blog/_posts/2022-05-18-sondehub-chart.md

 You can also find the complete source code on the <a href="https://github.com/projecthorus/sondehub-listener-stats">sondehub-listener-stats</a> GitHub page.

-<iframe width="100%" height="800px" src="//jsfiddle.net/cfwrzvta/embedded/result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
+<iframe width="100%" height="800px" src="//jsfiddle.net/hz0rmbuy/embedded/result/" allowfullscreen="allowfullscreen" allowtransparency="true" allowpaymentrequest frameborder="0"></iframe>